Mikaelia/AirBnB_clone_v3/README.md

-# Deploy Static
+# Deploy Static & RESTful API

 ## Synopsis

 > The Airbnb clone project for which we are creating a copy of the [Airbnb](https://www.airbnb.com/).

-> Only some features will be implemented and will be listed below once completed.
-> Here, Fabric is used for application deployment.
+> The majority of the work in this phase of the project consists of creating and implementing a RESTful API and can be found in the `api` folder.

 ## Features